 Along the way you will rest in a steady procession of picture postcard thatched villages, bustling market towns and hardy moorland hamlets each unique in their history and location offering something new for the Dartmoor Pilgrim to explore and experience on each different overnight stop.
 Stay in pretty B&B Cottages or stone floor and oak beamed Inns that have stood since the 15th Century.
 Places where on arrival you will be welcomed in (as has always been the way with tired travellers from the moor), to sit down to Cream Teas, strong cloudy cider, fresh trout from the river or hearty roasts of local game.

-The strength of this walk is its flexibility – on its standard route it's suitable for all abilities of walker to enjoy and because it follows the valleys and edges of the moor it’s not overly demanding or difficult –You will still cross the high moor on occasions but with The Dartmoor Way this is on easy to follow track ways where Tors are close by, simple to access and the length of walking day can be set to comfortably suit your level of walking.
+The strength of this walk is its flexibility – on its standard route it's suitable for all abilities of walker to enjoy and because it follows the valleys and edges of the moor it’s not overly demanding or difficult though you will still be challenged at times.
+For those who chose to cross the high moor you will have a more demanding couple of days but one where The Dartmoor Way uses signed paths and track ways, where Tors are close by, simple to access and the length of walking day can be set to comfortably suit your level of walking on most sections

-With the option to build in side trips and rest days in inspiring locations, the Dartmoor Way is one route that fully engages with the moors variety, yet is open to all levels of walker.
+With the option of the Southern Moor added to the route in 2021 when the whole route was re-signed, the Dartmoor Way delivers a route that fully engages with the moors variety, yet is still open to all levels of walking experience.

-However, for the adventurous there are lots of options to climb an endless parade of higher Tors, take remote open moorland alternatives and walk longer days on more demanding schedules it’s easy to adapt the route into a much more severe battle with Dartmoor for those that want a challenge.
+For those wanting more adventure there are lots of options to climb an endless parade of higher Tors as you pass below them, take remote open moorland alternatives and walk longer days on more demanding schedules it’s easy to adapt the route into a much more severe battle with Dartmoor for those that want a challenge.

 We offer a range of options that link to the core Dartmoor Way Route, some easy, some demanding more experience.
 No need then to miss the climb of Brentor – where the improbable little Church clings to the top of a volcanic Tor, or the descent to the foot of the deepest gorge in the South West at Lydford.

-You can look forward to short diversions off route to reach the Belstone Tor and The East Oakmount Waterfalls, the Merrivale Stone Rows and Circles or the iconic trio of rock sculptures at Bowermans Nose, Hounds Tor and Haytor Rocks.
+You can look forward to short diversions off route to reach the Belstone Tor, the Merrivale Stone Rows and Circles or the iconic rock sculptures at Hounds Tor and Haytor Rocks

 Map of all